 My second major question was about hot spot locations, or, more generally, what factors explain heterogeneity in landscape-level N cycling.

 To test this hypothesis, I used random forest regression models.
-Random forest models are a nonlinear regression-tree-based technique designed to maximize the predictive capability of a set of variables while avoiding overfitting.
+Random forest models are a nonlinear regression-tree-based technique designed to maximize the predictive capability of a set of variables while minimizing overfitting.
 I used a set of biotic and abiotic predictor variables some of which are shown in the maps above.
 The main idea was to compare models that include plants with ones that do not include plants.

 Contrary to my hypothesis, adding plant species identity into the random forest models did not greatly improve their predictive capability.
 In particular, if you compare the second and third to last rows of the table, you can see some modest but not large improvements.
 The exception is the SOM C:N ratio, where plant species did seem to improve predictions, though largely just knowing whether samples were in open, tree, or shrub locations was the most useful information.
-There is some improvement for the NO3– values, but predictive capacity was generally very low for that variable.
+There is some improvement for the NO3 values, but predictive capacity was generally very low for that variable.

 However, the variable that did improve the models and was most useful in predicting hot spot locations was the percentage of nitrogen in the soil organic matter of the cores in which the inorganic N was measured.
-In particualr, soils that had more than 1.4% SOM were much more likely to be hot spots of NH4+ availability.
+In particular, soils that had more than 1.4% SOM were much more likely to be hot spots of NH4+ availability.

 Soil organic matter nitrogen levels are determined by the long-term inputs of organic matter from decaying plants and the long-term outputs of N from leaching and denitrification.
 Here we see that with more moisture and less unvegetated ground, we have higher soil organic matter N levels.
 Taken together, these results suggest that plant biomass and activity levels, rather than species identity appear to be more important in understanding hot spot locations.
+These results are presented in this paper.

 Here's another summary of the conclusions.